appsmithorg/appsmith-docs/core-concepts/building-the-ui/displaying-api-data.md

 You can use Javascript inside the `{{ }}` to transform API / Query data when binding it to a property. ****An example of this would be an API / Query which returns an array of values that are needed to populate a dropdown.

-A dropdown needs an Array&lt;label, value&gt; in it's option field, so in order to connect this data to a dropdown, we need to transform the data in the dropdown options property
+A dropdown needs an Array&lt;label, value&gt; in its option field, so to connect this data to a dropdown, we need to transform the data in the dropdown options property

 ```javascript
 // API / Query Response